Colors

 Copy permalink to share

 Rhododendron catawbiense Michaux.
-Pink Laurel, Catawba Rhododendron, Rose Bay.
+Pink Laurel, Catawba Rhododendron, Rose Bay, Oval-leaf laurel.
 Phen: Apr (in the Piedmont and Coastal Plain)-Jun; Jul-Oct.
 Hab: Rocky summits, shrub balds, acid ridges and slopes (mostly at high elevations), north-facing bluffs in the Piedmont, and sometimes in mesic situations in the Mountains.
 Dist: A Southern Appalachian endemic: VA and KY south to GA and AL, with scattered disjunct populations in the Piedmont and extreme upper Coastal Plain.

 Origin/Endemic status: Endemic